ehpor/hcipy/README.md

 # HCIPy

-This Python package provides a common framework for performing optical propagation simulations, meant for high contrast imaging, in Python.
+This Python package provides a common framework for performing optical propagation simulations, meant for high contrast imaging.

 > **Caution**: this library is still under heavy development.
 Many functions are untested and may not work as expected.
 Testing and adding functionality will continue over the next few weeks.